AarynSmith/aarynsmith.github.io/content/posts/hugo-vscode-docker.md

     muslstack -s 0x800000 /usr/bin/hugo
 ```

-The second stage uses alpine:edge and copies over the hugo binary, installs libstdc++ sudo and git, and sets up the vscode user, group and sudo access.
+The second stage uses alpine:edge and copies over the hugo binary, installs libc, libstdc++, sudo, git, and openssh-client and sets up the vscode user, group and sudo access.

 ```dockerfile
 FROM alpine:edge